What are they?

 The situation needs to be one where the teeth are structurally sound; they just need a simple color change.

 Veneers don't make a good choice for treating teeth that are exceptionally dark.
-Using this technique with them can result in over trimming, bulky/poorly contoured veneers or needing to use very opaque porcelain (which sacrifices the translucency effect described above).
+Using this technique with them can result in over trimming, bulky/poorly contoured laminates or needing to use very opaque porcelain (which sacrifices the translucency effect described above).

 d) Instant orthodontics.

 1) Porcelain veneers can be used to close spaces between a person's teeth.
 In fact, they are ideally suited for this purpose.
-(Although, with very small gaps dental bonding usually makes the better choice.)

-When porcelain veneers shouldn't be used.
+When veneers shouldn't be used.

 There can be situations where certain teeth, or even certain people, are not good candidates for this procedure.
 Some areas of concern are: